Muertodfome/.github/profile/README.md

 Welcome to our Poker Learning App!
 ===============================================

 Our app is the perfect tool for new players who want a comprehensive introduction to the game of poker.
 With our simple interface and easy-to-understand tutorials, you'll be playing like a pro in no time.
-Download the app now and start your journey!
+Download the app now and start your journey! hola matti
 Edited